AdobeDocs/experience-manager-screens.en/help/user-guide/auto-registration-players.md

 * Ensure that the registration code is not compromised &ndash; Configure the code in AEM just before starting the bulk registration and when done, clear that field, and save in AEM.

-* You can configure the path `/bin/screens/registration` to only be accessible from known IP ranges if possible.
+* You can configure the path `/bin/screens/registration` so that it is accessible only from known IP ranges, if possible.

 * Consider using an MDM to provision the player with the configuration.

 * Always use `HTTPS` and not `HTTP` for player communication with AEM.

    >[!NOTE]
-   >Default display assignment currently only works for bulk registration and not for manual registration without a registration code.
+   >Default display assignment currently only works for bulk registration.
+It does not work for manual registration when a registration code is unavailable.